pojojojo21/final-project/README.md

 #### Introduction
 - What motivates your project?

-The motivation behind my project is a greater exploration in the use of SDFs and experimenting with intuitive ways to set up a ui so that user inputs help to create cool variations of a basic animal structure.
+The motivation behind my project is a greater exploration in the use of SDFs and experimenting with intuitive ways to set up a ui so that user inputs help to create cool variations of a basic cat structure.

 #### Goal
 - What do you intend to achieve with this project?